Last Updated on March 22, 2026 by Hannah Stephenson

 Cape Town is home to some seriously fun nightlife.

 I absolutely love going out here.
-And after living here for three years, I think I’ve got a fairly good handle on the nightlife scene!
+And after living here for five years, I think I’ve got a fairly good handle on the nightlife scene!

 Of course, everyone has different preferences when it comes to nightlife, but I’ve tried to give a fairly balanced overview of Cape Town’s top bars and clubs.